 Do you say,

 I have come across a few languages in my life, and English grammars and grammarians remain the scholarly entities most determinate, in recognizing stative verbs.
-Whatever order the ■→British Council would enumerate on such special words to memorize, the people in the pictures do not look as into rehearsing rote.
+Whatever order the ■→British Council would enumerate on such special words to memorize, the people in the pictures do not look curious about rehearsing rote.

-It feels quite strange, to be told to parrot words from a list, especially for thought and emotion.
-It feels a kind of lie, and good liars do not publicize their lying rules.
+It is strange, to be told to parrot words from a list, especially for thought and emotion.
+It feels a kind of lie, and good liars do not publicize rules for their schmooze.

-The verb to feel makes an interesting example.
+The verb to feel itself makes an interesting example, for language and life.
 We might say, “I feel fresh”, to speak about our senses.
 We could say, “I feel love”, to speak about our emotions.
-Possibly in another context, we also could say, “I feel this is crude”, to say what we think.
+Possibly in another context, we could say, “I feel this is crude”, to say what we think.

-It is only in the last sense we would remain — but only statistically, still — with the verb to feel in the Simple, for lively talking about a moment in time, in which context we would be feeling fresh and/or feeling love.
+It is only in the last sense we would remain — but only statistically, still — with the verb to feel in the Simple.
+Lively talking about a moment in time, we would be feeling fresh and/or feeling love.

 This is a dream come true.
 And I’m loving every minute of it.